Kitware/candela/app/resonant-laboratory/text/README.md

 # Message Dialog Boxes
 ## Splash / About Dialog

-Resonant Laboratory is a tool developed by Kitware, Inc. to help users build and share visualizations without needing to write code.
+Resonant Laboratory is a beta tool under active development by Kitware, Inc. to help users build and share visualizations without needing to write code.
 This tool focuses on doing one thing, and doing it well: given a reasonably clean dataset, connect it to a visualization.
 Its